hermiit/cpeepee/README.md

 # cpeepee
-build project and it'll work probably maybe input some info for a vector and it'll give you better info
+build project and it'll work probably maybe

+input some info for a vector and it'll give you better info (magnitude, unit vector, ect.)